Home

 Schematic

 Although earlier I likened the TL431 to a programmable zener diode, and yes it can be thought of in that way, this little TO-92 package is so much more.
 In fact it's a voltage comparator, except with the inverting input connected to a 2.5V internal reference and the non-inverting input externally accessable on a pin labelled Ref.
 This pin will always want to be 2.5 volts in order to equal the internal 2.5 volt reference, and the cathode pin (strangley known as K) will do whatever it needs to do (within limits) to achieve this balance.
 The Ref pin is fed from the junction of R1 and R2 which form a potential divider connected across the supply to be monitored which in this case is the output terminals.
 This sample voltage is compared to the internal 2.5 volt reference and an error voltage is then produced on the cathode which will vary up or down accordingly to maintain regulation.
-There is a simple equation to work out the value of the resistors which is Vout = R1 ÷ R2 + 1 x 2.5
+The equation to work out the resistor values is Vout = R1 R2 + 1 x 2.5

 On the schematic above, R1 is 10K and R2 is 2K8.
 R2 is made up from a fixed value of 1K8 in series with a 1K potentiometer which is used to set the output voltage.
 With the values shown, this can be anything between 11 and 16 volts, although the crowbar will trip and blow the fuse at about 15.5V.
 In fact, slowly turning up the output voltage until the fuse blows is the method used to check if the crowbar is working correctly, albeit at the expense of a sacrificial fuse or two!
 The great thing about the TL431 is that the inherent voltage drop across the pass transistor base-emitter junctions (and also a small amount across the fuse and internal cabling at higher currents) is automatically compensated for because R1 and R2 are connected directly to the output terminals, essentially incorporating these components within the regulation feedback loop.
 If the TL431 cathode has to go a little bit higher to overcome those losses, then that's what it will do.
 Incidentally, the preset pot ‘fails safe’ in the event of it becoming intermittent with age.
 If the wiper lifts off the track, the output voltage goes down not up